Ideation is a horrible word, but it is a real word. It is the process of generating and developing new ideas.

 When you are trying to come up with a new idea it is really important not to try and evaluate them too quickly.
 Generating the ideas is the important thing.
 So think of idea generation as a two-phase process:

-- Try to get a cheery room with colors.
+Try to get a cheery room with colours.
 Provide colour notepads, crayons, sponge balls etc. Things that remind us of our child state.

-After the fun section you need to re-group and analyses the ideas to see how they can be commercialized.
+After the fun section you need to re-group and analyses the ideas to see how they can be commercialised.

 Develop and edit the Ideas